Douglas Clements, Ph.D.

-Jessica Craig, M.A., is the Office Manager and Project Coordinator for the Marsico Institute.
+Jessica Craig, M.A., is the Office and Project Manager for the Marsico Institute.
 Jessica brings over 12 years of volunteerism and professional involvement in the nonprofit sector.
 Her talents and work experience include donor management, event coordination, client relations, funding research, contracting, grants and budget management.
 Formerly an early childhood educator, she has developed young children's curricula and has coordinated numerous early childhood projects.
 Jessica has worked closely with diverse communities and is highly interested in social-emotional development and its effects on early literacy.
 Her other interests include early childhood intervention and mental health for children and families.
 At the Marsico Institute, Jessica manages the day-to-day operation of the office and provides administrative support to the directors.
 She is committed to advancing the successful execution of the institute's strategic plans, aiding the directors and team in these efforts.
 She maintains and enhances the institute's website, and coordinates closely with the college's human relations and logistics teams.
 On the financial side, Jessica manages and oversees institute budgets, as well as prepares grant and contract documents.
 She is highly skilled in planning and coordinating logistics for special community events, such as the Marsico Institute's Community Lecture Series.